 So, you’re a beginner board gamer who’s wrangled your friends into playing Catan, well done!
 Whilst a single game of Catan is satisfying enough, it’s not exactly the sweetest ambrosia that the world of board games has to offer.
-No, you want the best board games out there, but how exactly are you going to convince your friends that playing the best board games on the reg is a worthwhile hobby?
+No, you want the best board games out there, but how exactly are you going to convince your friends that playing games on the reg is a worthwhile hobby?

 All of the board games below make for a perfect follow-up to a game of Catan, guaranteeing a fantastic tabletop experience for any newbie looking to spread their board gaming wings.
 These ten games are so successful at beckoning in new players because they’re easy to learn but engaging enough to get into.
 (Another tip for getting newcomers interested is playing something set in a universe you already love, like some of the best movie board games that are actually good.)
 There are a metric ton of rubbish games - particularly family board games - with simple rulesets out there, so making sure you pick accessible games that still offer a degree of challenge (or at least, some entertaining mechanics) will most certainly suck your friends and family, even board games for kids, into the world of dice and tokens.